 The symposium especially invites contributions by people active within art and design schools on sustainability fostering initiatives: tutors, technicians, administrators, researchers and more.
 We welcome contributions by students as this is where many of the most innovative initiatives are coming from.

-This one day event will include presentations by a keynote speaker (TBC), parallel discussion sessions and workshops where participants present their initiatives.
-It is the intention that all presenters’ essays will be published in the form of symposium proceedings.
+This two half-day online event will include presentations by keynote speakers, discussion sessions and workshops where participants present their initiatives.

 - This conference will take place online